2013 Central Oklahoma Bronchos football team

 The 2013 Central Oklahoma football team represented the University of Central Oklahoma during the 2013 NCAA Division II football season, and the 108th season of Broncho football.
 The Bronchos played their five home games at Wantland Stadium in Edmond, Oklahoma, which had been Central Oklahoma's home stadium since 1965.
 The 2013 team was coming off a 2-8 record in 2012.
 The 2013 team was headed by second year head coach Nick Bobeck.
 2013 was the Bronchos 2nd as a member of the Mid-America Intercollegiate Athletics Association (MIAA).

 Preseason outlook

 The Central Oklahoma Bronchos began the season expected to finish near the bottom of the MIAA; 11th in the media poll and 10th in the coaches poll.

 Media

-Every Central Oklahoma game will be broadcast on KZLS AM 1640 and KNAH 99.7 F.M.
+Every Central Oklahoma game was broadcast on KZLS AM 1640 and KNAH 99.7 FM.

 Schedule

 Coaching staff

 Central Oklahoma head coach Nick Bobeck is in his second year as the Bronchos’ head coach for the 2013 season.
 During his previous year with Central Oklahoma, he led the Bronchos to a record of 2 wins and 8 losses (2–8).